When suspicion turns into panic, slow the conversation down before it becomes an accusation.

 Give yourself time

 Infidelity, or even the fear of it, can shake your sense of reality.
-Eat something, sleep if you can, talk to a trusted friend, and avoid making public posts or dramatic announcements while the pain is fresh.
+Start with the basics: eat something, sleep if you can, and talk to a trusted friend.
+While the pain is fresh, avoid public posts or dramatic announcements.

 You are allowed to be hurt.
 You are also allowed to slow down.
 The clearest decision usually comes after the first wave of anger and fear has passed.